Habitat, feeding, distribution, anatomy, evolution, reproduction and all the information about hippopotamuses.

-The Hippo, short for Hippopotamus, is a very unique looking creature.
-The name of these animals comes from the Greek language and means River Horse.
-They were very impressed about the size of these creatures as well as their ability to live in murky waters.
-They have a very large body that looks like a barrel.
-They also have very large teeth and mouths.
+The Hippo, short for Hippopotamus, is as unique-looking creature, as it is interesting.
+Hippos have a very large body that looks like a barrel, but also have very large teeth and mouths.
 It seems strange that such short and stubby legs can carry such a large creature around, but it works very well for the hippos.

-It is very large and often stays to itself.
-The males are larger than the females.
+The male hippos are larger than the females.
 Size often depends on location too.
 They can range from 1 ½ tons to 3 tons though so they are extremely heavy regardless of which end they fall into.

-However, it can also be extremely aggressive so you want to keep your distance.
-Other names already know that this is a risky animal to irritate.
+However, hippos can also be extremely aggressive so you may want to keep your distance.
+Other animals already know that this is a risky animal to irritate.
 Humans need to be well aware of that fact, especially when they are in the wild where these animals live.
-The live in groups that can have as many as thirty members in it.
+They live in groups that can have as many as thirty members in it.

 You may not realize it but the Hippo is easily considered to be the most aggressive animal in the world.
 Since they are the third largest mammal in the world (only elephants and whales are larger) you can imagine why they are so feared.
 They have the strength and they also have the temperament which tells us that we should leave them alone.